-Hey Dom, thanks for inviting me to guest post on HPD.
+Hey Bryon, thanks for inviting me to guest post on HPD.
 As you know, I'm a big fan of your blog and article services, so it's great to contribute here.

 Ironically, I had absolutely no interest in making money from display ads when I first got into publishing websites.
 That was because I paid too much attention to the “how to make money online” crowd who said AdSense was the lowest and worst monetization option for websites.

 What I've since learned is that AdSense is a poor monetization option for any business oriented website.
 That's very true.
 Affiliate offers, selling courses and services and offering coaching are MUCH better ways to monetize business-oriented websites.

 The thing is not everyone wants to publish a business website.

 In fact, most websites online have nothing to do with business.

 So if you want to publish a website about flowers, unless you sell flowers, your best option to make money is AdSense.
 Sure, you can toss in some affiliate stuff, but the lion's share of revenue will be from AdSense or whatever your preferred display ad provider is.